zachlang123/code.zachswebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am an Assistant Professor of Political Science at Anderson University.
 Before moving to South Carolina, I received my Ph.D. from the University of Missouri where I was also a PhD fellow at the Kinder Institute on Constitutional Democracy.
 My subfields are American politics and public policy.
-There are two veins of my research: one that focusses on The Constitution, federalism, and state politics, and one that focusses on political science education.
+There are two veins of my research: one that focusses on the Constitution, federalism, and state politics, and one that focusses on political science education.

 You can download a copy of my Curriculum Vitae {{< staticref "Lang_CV.pdf" "newtab" >}}here{{< /staticref >}}.